KamiKunDesu/MixedMessages/Readme.md

 ## Setup

 This project should run on almost all basic computers and does not require any special libraries or programs to run.
-Simply launce the project from the commandline using any package which can run Node.
+Simply launch the project from the commandline using any package which can run Node.